exonum/exonum-doc/src/advanced/network.md

 - to [retrieve](node-management.md#explorer-api-endpoints) information they are
   interested in from the blockchain
-- to [subscribe](node-management.md#explorer-api-sockets) to block commit events and be aware of every new accepted block
+- to [subscribe](node-management.md#explorer-api-sockets) to events like block commits and transaction commits and be aware of new accepted blocks and transactions
 - to send transactions.

 Exonum also provides a [“proofs mechanism”](../glossary.md#merkle-proof),